Wide Reads

 In Today's Words:

-"It came into my thoughts that if I could prevail with him to accompany me, I might not only guide me to the continent, but might be a companion to me in my voyage."
+"It came into my thoughts that if I could prevail with him to accompany me, I should have a fellow creature to talk with."

 — Narrator